ballerina-platform/module-ballerinax-persist.googlesheets/ballerina/Package.md

 This package includes Ballerina `persist` support, which provides functionality to store and query data from Google Sheets conveniently through a data model instead of using Google Sheets APIs.

-The `persist` commands will make it easy to enable Ballerina Persistence Layer in a bal project.
-With this support, users need not worry about the persistence layer in a project.
+The `persist` commands will make it easy to enable Bal persist in a Ballerina project.
+With this support, users need not worry about the persistence of a project.
 Users can define an entity data model, validate the model and generate `persist` clients, which provide convenient APIs to store and query data in a data store.

 ## Report issues